-Liberal Arts and Sciences Major
+Liberal Arts and Sciences Program

-The College of Science, in cooperation with the College of Humanities, Arts and Social Sciences, sponsors a Liberal Arts and Sciences (LAS) Major.
-LAS promotes integrated learning across the life sciences, humanities, physical sciences, arts, and social sciences.
-All USU students are welcome in LAS.
-The LAS Major is described on page 249.
+The College of Science, in cooperation with the College of Humanities, Arts and Social Sciences, sponsors a Liberal Arts and Sciences Program (LASP).
+LASP promotes integrated learning across the life sciences, humanities, physical sciences, arts, and social sciences.
+All USU students are welcome in LASP.
+The LASP Area Studies Certificate, along with the LASP minor and major, are described on pages 321-322.